beshu-tech/readonlyrest-docs/elasticsearch.md

 See the dedicated [LDAP section](elasticsearch.md#ldap-connector)

-[Impersonation](details/impersonation.md) is not supported by default by LDAP rules.
+[Impersonation](details/impersonation.md) support by LDAP rules requires to add [an extra configuration](details/impersonation.md#defining-mocks-of-the-external-services-optional).

 For more information on the ROR's authorization rules, see [Authorization rules details](details/authorization-rules-details.md)